What is priapism and who is affected?

 How does an erection happen?

-The artery to the penis opens wider and blood rushes into it while veins carrying blood away from the penis shut down.
+While the artery to the penis opens wider and blood rushes into it, the veins carrying blood away from the penis shut down.
 Blood then becomes trapped inside the penis, making it hard and erect.
-An erection subsides when the veins open up and allow blood to flow

 Most boys over the age of about 10 and healthy adults will have at least three to four erections a day.
 Many will happen at night, and it is normal for boys and men to wake up with an erection.
-Normal erections are not painful and fade away as the person gets on with their normal life.
+Normal erections are not painful and fade away as the person gets on with their day-to-day life.

 If the erection is painful, or if it does not fade away after about 30 minutes, this is called priapism.

-Priapism is very common in boys and men with sickle cell disease and needs to be treated promptly.
+Priapism is very common in boys and men with sickle cell disorder and needs to be treated promptly.
 If it is ignored, it may lead to future problems.
 At worst, the man may not be able to have normal erections.

 There are two types of priapism:

-• Priapism associated with low blood flow: this is linked to sickle cell disease and occurs when the vein running from the penis is blocked.
+This is linked to sickle cell disorder and occurs when the vein running from the penis is blocked.
 This may lead to tissue damage.

-• Priapism associated with high blood flow: this is very rare in sickle cell disease.
+This is very rare in sickle cell disorder.
 It occurs after injury to the penis, when the cavernosal artery (vessel leading to the penis) ruptures.

 • Injury to the penis or genital area